kylestetz/CLNDR/README.md

   events: [],
   // if you're supplying an events array, dateParameter points to the field in your event object containing a date string.
 It's set to 'date' by default.
   dateParameter: 'date',
+  // show the numbers of days in months adjacent to the current month (and populate them with their events). defaults to true.
+  showAdjacentMonths: true,
+  // when days from adjacent months are clicked, switch the current month.
+  // fires nextMonth/previousMonth/onMonthChange click callbacks. defaults to false.
+  adjacentDaysChangeMonth: false,
   // a callback when the calendar is done rendering.
 This is a good place to bind custom event handlers.
   doneRendering: function(){ },
   // anything you want access to in your template